scotttyso/intersight-tools/README.ezimm.md

 ## EZIMM Synopsis

-The purpose of `ezimm.py` is to manage Server Environments in Intersight using Infastructure as Code with `Python`.
+The purpose of `ezimm.py` is to manage UCS Environments in Intersight using Infastructure as Code with `Python`.
 It provides a number a wizards to build YAML data models and push these definitions to the Intersight API.
 This may also include 3rd party calls for integrations with Hypervisors and Storage partners.

 ### Running the Wizard(s)

-It is recommend to add the following secure variables to your environment before running the script at a minimum.
+It is recommend to add the following secure variables to your environment before running the script, at a minimum.

 #### Linux